 Take a quick look at what makes Houston such a great place to live, get an education, and work:

-The low cost of living: This means affordable housing.
+The low cost of living: Houston's cost of living is 25.9 percent below the average cost of living in the 20 most populous U.S. cities.
+This means affordable housing.
 Plus, there are no state or local income taxes.
-How can it get better?

 Job market: Houston has an expanding economy in diverse industries.
-Have you checked out careers at BCM?
+The city has the third largest concentration of Fortune 1000 companies in the U.S. Have you checked out careers at BCM?

 The weather: In the winter, you may need a light jacket but ice or snow won’t keep you from enjoying the outdoors.
 With an average temperature year-round of 68 degrees and average rainfall of 46 inches, you can enjoy the outdoors as much as you’d like to.